migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/WorkingInVsCode.md

 # Working in VS Code

-Develop and debug SwfitGodot Code in Visual Studio Code
+Develop and debug SwiftGodot Code in Visual Studio Code

 ## Overview